Quick answer

 Cooling system pressure test

-Helps find external leaks and pressure loss.
+Helps find external leaks and checks whether the system holds pressure.

 Combustion gas test